shotstack/pexels-demo/README.md

 serverless deploy
 ```

-Once the API is deployed set the `var apiEndpoint` variable in app.js to the created
+Once the API is deployed set the `var apiEndpoint` variable in **web/app.js** to the returned
 API Gateway URL.

-Run the web index.html file locally or use AWS S3 static hosting to serve the web page
+Run the **web/index.html** file locally or use AWS S3 static hosting to serve the web page.
-form.